zaphosting/docs/docs/domain-gameserver-srv-link.md

 :::

 ## Introduction
-You can either forward your domain completely or only a subdomain to your gameserver.
+You can either forward your domain completely or only a subdomain to your game server.
-This is useful because it allows people to connect to your gameserver via a domain, instead of having to remember complicated IP addresses composed of numbers only.
+This is useful because it allows people to connect to your game server via a domain, instead of having to remember complicated IP addresses composed of numbers only.

 ## Functionality

-For forwarding the IP address, either a subdomain is created which forwards to the IP address of the gameserver, or you forward the entire domain without a subdomain.
+For forwarding the IP address, either a subdomain is created which forwards to the IP address of the game server, or you forward the entire domain without a subdomain.
-This would be sufficient if the gameserver uses the default port of the game.
+This would be sufficient if the game server uses the default port of the game.
-If the gameserver uses another port than the default port of the game, you need an additional **SRV entry** to forward the subdomain to the gameserver.
+If the game server uses another port than the default port of the game, you need an additional **SRV entry** to forward the subdomain to the game server.

 :::info
 Not all games support the forwarding of a domain to the game port via SRV entry, so inform yourself beforehand if your game supports SRV entries.